csound/csound/examples/plugin/README.md

 * offset: the starting position of an audio vector (for audio opcodes).
 * nsmps: the size of an audio vector (also for audio opcodes only).
 * init(), kperf() and aperf() non-op methods, to be reimplemented as needed.
-* sa_offset() method to be used in audio processsing to calculate offset and nsmps for sample-accurate behaviour.
+* sa_offset((MYFLT *v) method to be used in audio processsing to calculate offset and nsmps for sample-accurate behaviour.
+It takes an audio output vector as input and returns the updated nsmps value.
+This method should be called for each output in the case of multiple channels.
+* init_error(std::string s) to pass an init-time error with an accompanying message, returning an error code.
+* perf_error(std::string s) to pass a perf-time error with an accompanying message, returning an error code.
+* warning(std::string s) to display a warning message.
+* message(std::string s) to print a message to the console.

-The other base class in the CPOF is FPlugin, derived from Plugin, which provides some extra facilities for fsig (streaming frequency-domain) plugins:
+The other base class in the CPOF is FPlugin, derived from Plugin, which provides an extra facility for fsig (streaming frequency-domain) plugins:

 * framecount: a member to hold a running count of fsig frames.
-* check_sliding() and check_format() methods to check an input fsig format.

 Init-time opcodes
 -------------------------------------------